xixiaofinland/afmt/README.md

 ### Dry Run:

-1. Create a `file.cls` file next to binary with valid Apex code.
+1. Create a `file.cls` file with valid Apex code.
 2. Run `afmt ./file.cls` to preview the formatting result.

 ```